-- Why did you select the problem you did? - What is your solution?
+- What is the problem you are exploring?
+Why did you select the problem you did? - What is your solution?
 Why is this one more reasonable than other possible solutions? - Who is your audience?
 Why is this audience appropriate to present the solution to? - How will you present to your audience?
 Why is this the best method for your audience? - What other choices did you make along the way, such as how the project is designed, who will speak, who will be responsible for which parts, etc.?
 Why did you choose to do that instead of other options?